Ms. Stegasaurus teaching Calendar Time in Play-School

 Before we had decided for sure that we would homeschool, back in the summer after his first year of kindergarten when we were still weighing options (homeschool, private school, repeating KG at his current school, etc), my son asked me if we could "play school."
 We set up a little classroom in front of our magnet writer board, with a Stegasaurus for a teacher and various other toys for students.
 The first time we played, he was the teacher, and some of the students.
 I would have the students I was playing ask him questions, pretend to struggle with answers, and I would whisper the real answer into his ear if he struggled with answering them, or have another "student" suddenly remember the answer.

-When we started officially homeschooling, we continued "play school," though at first the "regular" homeschool lessons were kept separate.
-Then I discovered that lessons that he was resistant tended to go smoothly and without objection when I just let the dinosaur teach them to her "class" (all the students, in reality, being my son).
+When we started officially homeschooling, we continued "playing school" too, though at first the "regular" homeschool lessons were kept separate.
+Then I discovered that lessons that he was resistant to tended to go smoothly and without objection when I just let the dinosaur teach them to her "class" (all the students, in reality, being my son).
 If he pretended to be one of his toys when he read his Bob Book during play-school reading time there were usually no tears.
 Pretty soon we were doing almost everything as part of play-school.

 Half way through the year he started asking to "play homeschool" in stead.
 That warmed my heart, though it didn't last (not enough "kids" in homeschool to have the interactions between the toys that he loved, so we went back to a "public school" style play school).